 Lucas, one of your mentors across time and space is A. J. Muste, who founded IFOR.
 And he talked about a “revolutionary pacifism,” and I think those words just don’t land now.
-But what that meant was not about neutrality while surrounded by injustice, but about finding the courage to respond in love.
-But you’ve even talked — sometimes you will refer to “what we call the civil rights movement.”
-I even think you want us to refresh that, our imagination about that language.
+But what that meant was not about neutrality while surrounded by injustice but about finding the courage to respond in love.
+But sometimes you will refer to “what we call the civil rights movement.”
+I even think you want us to refresh our imagination about that language.

-Ms. Tippett: And I think this question of — we live in this moment where fear is rampant, and anger is rampant, on many sides.
+Ms. Tippett: I think this question of — we live in this moment where fear is rampant and anger is rampant on many sides.
 And a lot of it is justified.
 You can’t argue with — obviously, we could all argue with some of it and not argue with others.
-But I think — how do the two of you think about this tension, which I think you take on as a creative tension, of nonviolence: this robust thing; and the righteousness of anger and grief?
+How do the two of you think about this tension, which I think you take on as a creative tension, of nonviolence and the righteousness of anger and grief?
 How would this tradition, in its depths that you know, how does it meet this human quandary, this complexity?

 One of the biggest, I think, challenges with King’s notion of nonviolence is this idea that unmerited suffering can be redemptive.
 And I think that’s a very, very difficult thing.

 Ms. Tippett: I think you’ve said that in your work with International Fellowship of Reconciliation, that’s something that people struggle with.